A Novel Feature of Valence Quark Distributions in Hadrons: Conclusion and Outlook

-Concluding, we emphasize that the exponential form of the``height" - ``position" correlation is a result of the specific relation between $x_p$ and $t$ derivatives of valence PDFs (Eq.(\ref{newrello})), which results in a constant value $D$ for $Q^2$ range covering four-orders in magnitude.
-The verification of this relation with PDF parameterizations obtained in LO, NLO and NNLO approximations (e.g. Fig.\ref{dlogPhi_dx_lo} and Fig.\ref{dlogPhi_dx_nnl}) indicates that it is valid for any orders of QCD coupling constant $\alpha$.
-Because of such universality this relation can be used to constraint any new PDF parametrizations extracted from experimental data.
-From the theoretical point of few Eq.(\ref{newrello}) can be used as a testing ground for nonperturbative models aimed at describing the dynamics of the valence quarks in the nucleon in $x_p$ region.
-The constant $D$ in Eq.(\ref{newrello}) comes out as an important factor for relating different properties of valence quark PDFs to QCD evolution equation.
-In this respect it will be interesting whether the parameter $D$ can be evaluated from the first principles based on, for example, lattice QCD calculations.
+Concluding, we emphasize that the exponential form of the ``height - position" correlation is a result of the specific relation between $x_p$ and $t$ derivatives of valence PDFs (Eq.(\ref{newrello})), which results in a constant value $D$ for all range of $Q^2$ that PDFs are considered.
+The verification of this relation with PDF parameterizations obtained in LO, NLO and NNLO approximations (e.g. Fig.\ref{dlogPhi_dx_lo} and Fig.\ref{dlogPhi_dx_nnl}) indicates that it is valid for any order of QCD coupling constant, $\alpha_s$ based on $\overline{MS}$ scheme of factorization.
+Despite large uncertainties our analysis also indicates that Eq.(\ref{expform}) is valid also for the other (DIS) scheme of factorization.
+Such a universality of the exponential form of the correlation, in our view, is due to the dynamics of QCD evolution which can in principle be studied as a separate analytical problem as discussed in Sec.\ref{OriginofExpForm}.

-Finally, the possible extension of this work will be the studies of peaking properties of polarized valence quark distributions as well as generalized parton distributions extracted from semi-inclusive deep inelastic scattering.
-All these may give a new testing ground for QCD as well as result in a possible new relations between different properties of quark distributions in the hadrons.
+It will be interesting to verify the existence of relation (\ref{newrello}) for nuclear PDFs as well as for semi-inclusive DIS processes sensitive to the valence quark distributions.
+Relation (\ref{newrello}) can be used in the calculation of valence PDFs using lattice QCD, not just for the proton but for other hadrons whose PDFs are not well constrained by experiment.

+Finally, one expects similar effects to be observed also for fragmentation functions, since evolution equations at least in LO have similar splitting functions.
+In fact, gluon fragmentation functions at small $x$ exhibit features reminiscent to the one discussed in this work (see e.g. Refs.\cite{Dokshitzer:1991wu,Ellis:1991qj} and references therein).

+Overall, establishing the universality of Eq.(\ref{newrello}) will allow to use it to constrain $Q^2$ evolution of more complex processes in higher order approximations.